Anviking/anviking.github.io/_posts/2015-03-03-Chord-Analysis.md

 ---
 layout: post
-title: Chord Analysis of Germany's Darkest Song
+title: Chord Analysis of Germany's Wierdest Song
 ---
 If this blog is not a blog, then this is not a complete blog post.
 Keep that in mind when we look at the Phillip-Glass-fast-food chords of the less tastefully named song Dicke Titten Kartoffelsalat by Ikke Hüftgold.